loxator/simple-noon-app/README.md

 ## Installation

-Running `yarn dev` will install all dependencies and start the development server at `http://localhost:3000`
+Running `yarn && yarn dev` or `npm install && npm run dev` will install all dependencies and start the development server at `http://localhost:3000`

 ---